kirinokirino/glfwsand/README.md

-A template to create pixel games.
+A prototype of a sand game, glfw test.

-Builds on top of [ufb](https://github.com/MoAlyousef/ufb).
+Pixelbuffer builds on top of [ufb](https://github.com/MoAlyousef/ufb).